 i.
 In Jaffna, you get a large number of local restaurants serving typical Hindy/Indian dishes such as butter dosa.

 j.
-Many restaurants are serving vegetarian food while some other starting to meat lovers as well.
+Many restaurants are serving vegetarian food while some others start with meat lovers as well.

 Day 3.
 Jaffna – Nilaveli

-On the day three of this Sri Lanka 7 day tour, it is time to go to the east coast of Sri Lanka, where you encounter some of the best beaches of Sri Lanka, such as Nilaveli, Kalkudah, Pasikudah and Arugambe.
-The journey takes places in the southward direction from Jaffna via Mullaitivu.
+The journey takes place in the southward direction from Jaffna via Mullaitivu.
 You will encounter a lot of war-ravaged areas along the way.
-If you happen to travel to Mullaitivu and Pudikudiruppu, you will be able to see vastly devastated areas, towards the end of the war, there are a large number of building and trees with scars of bullets of gunfire or shelling.
-The infrastructure is in the minimalistic condition in the area.
+If you happen to travel to Mullaitivu and Pudikudiruppu, you will be able to see vastly devastated areas, towards the end of the war, there are a large number of buildings and trees with scars of bullets from gunfire or shelling.
+The infrastructure is in a minimalistic condition in the area.

 Nilaweli is one of the best beaches in Sri Lanka for a beach holiday, therefore we suggest 2 nights stay in Nilaweli during this Sri Lanka 7day tour.
 It will be evening or late evening when you arrive at the hotel in Nilavei, but don’t worry there is one more day for you to relax on the pristine beaches of Nilaveli.

 If you do not wish to a standstill all day long, there are many activities here to keep you busy such as diving, snorkelling, whale watching etc. even you can make a half-day sightseeing tour to explore some of the important attractions in Trincomalee. important places to visit in Trincomalee are;